slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Van de Snepscheut*

 > *"The greatest teacher is called «doing»." (...)
 "To make something good, just do it.
 To make something great, just re-do it, re-do it, re-do it.
-The secret to making fine things is in remaking them." (...)
+The secret to making fine things is in remaking them."
-"When you are right, you are learning nothing."
 -- Kevin Kelly*

+> *"I am always doing that which I cannot do, in order that I may learn how to do it."
+-- Pablo Picasso*

 ### Improving by analysis